You are here: Home > Our Organisation > Secretariat > Jeanne Moore

 Jeanne Moore

 Prior to April 2010, Jeanne was a Social Policy Analyst with the National Economic and Social Forum (NESF) for 4 years where she worked on projects in child literacy and mental health.
 Before working with the NESF, she lectured in social and environmental psychology at the University of Teesside, Middlesbrough and directed research projects on home, homeworking and quality of life and women’s employment decisions.
-Prior to that, she worked as a research consultant for the Combat Poverty Agency and the Arts Council, as well as a researcher for Focus Ireland.
-Jeanne has a BA (Hons) Degree in Psychology and Sociology from Trinity College Dublin, a Masters in Environmental Psychology from the University of Surrey and a Masters in Creative Writing from the University of Northumbria.
-Her PhD in Environmental Psychology, from the University of Liverpool, focused on homelessness and the meaning of home.
+She has also worked as a research consultant for the Combat Poverty Agency and the Arts Council, as well as a researcher for Focus Ireland.

 Email: jeanne.moore@nesc.ie